Golden Moles & Marsupial Moles

 We start our final ‘Mole Month’ article in an unusual place: looking at the world’s largest nocturnal primate, the aye-aye.
 This peculiar lemur almost seems to have been assembled using the body parts of various other animals: the big, leathery ears of a bat, the gnawing teeth of a beaver, the long, bushy tail of a squirrel.

 But its most curious feature must surely be the grotesquely long, thin middle finger that it has on each hand.
-The aye-aye uses these elongated fingers to tap on the bark of a tree and then listens closely.
+The aye-aye uses these elongated fingers to tap on the bark of a tree, after which it listens closely.
 Its excellent hearing enables it to detect tiny changes in resonance that indicate the presence of hollow cavities beneath the bark, which are often home to wood-boring insect grubs.
 Using its sharp, chisel-like front teeth, the aye-aye chews a hole in the wood and then, with extreme delicacy and precision, inserts one of those long, double-jointed middle fingers inside to try and pry the larva out.

 In most parts of the world, woodpeckers are so adapted to finding and eating wood-boring larvae that few other animals can compete with them.
 But Madagascar, where the aye-aye lives, is devoid of woodpeckers – they never reached this huge, ancient island.
 This means there was an ecological niche to fill, with a largely untapped source of food.
 And so the aye-aye, by evolving long, flexible fingers, became a specialist at extracting insects from inside wood.